nixon-dev/moisture-monitoring-system/README.md

 A smart irrigation system using an ESP32 module to monitor soil moisture and automate water release for efficient plant care.

-> 🚀 This project was developed on my College Years, for RDET of Quirino State University.
-I only built the system using PHP/HTML/JS/C++ for ESP32.
+> 🚀 This project was developed during my college years for the RDET Office at Quirino State University.
+I built the system using PHP, HTML, JavaScript, and C++ for the ESP32 module.

 ---